hschneid/xflp/README.md

 This software is released under [MIT License] (https://opensource.org/licenses/MIT)

 ## Change log
+### 0.3.1
+- Added SpotBugs in build process to find smellies
+- Fixed some smellies
+  - In many cases a XFLPException is thrown instead of IllegalArgumentExceptions
 ### 0.3.0
 - Fix of stacking group feature
 - Added a priorization criteria for choosing the next insert position.
 It takes the proportion of the item to the container into account.